- Employee benefits

 - Seasonal workers

-Every year, you will receive Form 1095, which you’ll use to confirm your health coverage when you file your annual federal income taxes.
-Individuals who submit this information on their income tax returns will satisfy the “individual mandate” to maintain health insurance coverage for the year.
+Every year, you receive Form 1095, which confirms your health coverage.
 Depending on the type of coverage you have, you may receive this form from your medical plan, from UC or from both; UC retirees in Medicare will receive the form from Medicare.

 Form 1095 confirms your and your dependents’ coverage for each month of the year.
 You do not need to submit Form 1095 with your income tax return, but you should keep a copy of the form with your important tax documents in the event you need to prove to the IRS that you satisfied the ACA’s “individual mandate” to maintain health insurance coverage for the year.